Share icon

 Meanwhile, aftershocks — subsequent earthquakes that occur after the initial event — may continue for weeks, causing additional damage and hampering recovery.

-NASA Advanced Rapid Imaging and Analysis (ARIA) uses radar and optical remote sensing, GPS and seismic observations to investigate earthquakes.
+NASA's Advanced Rapid Imaging and Analysis (ARIA) program uses radar and optical remote sensing, GPS and seismic observations to investigate earthquakes.
 With ARIA, maps of an earthquake can be made within a day to several days afterwards, depending on the availability of earliest post-earthquake radar observations.

-NASA can also apply its airborne instruments to assess earthquake impact.
-These instruments include:
+NASA also uses airborne science instruments to assess earthquake impact.
+These include:

 Optical: